pchova/javascript30/readme.md

 # JavaScript30

-Starter Files + Completed solutions for the JavaScript 30 Day Challenge.
+Starter Files + Completed solutions for the JavaScript 30 Day Challenge by Wes Bos

 Grab the course at [https://JavaScript30.com](https://JavaScript30.com)